brunosantanati/git-tests/README.md

 1 - git rebase -i HEAD~2
 2 - Put the 'edit' word in front of the commit you want to change: edit 97e9d62 Commit C, editing file2.txt
+2.1 - (Optional) If you stashed some changes, you should run: git stash pop
 3 - Edit the file you want to.
 4 - git add .
 5 - git commit --amend